 What leads to overfishing?

 Poor fishing management is the primary cause.
 Around the world, many fisheries are governed by rules that make the problem worse, or have no rules at all.

 With smarter management systems, known as fishing rights, we can reverse the incentives that lead to overfishing.
 Under fishing rights, fishermen's interests are tied to the long-term health of a fishery.
 Their income improves along with the fish population.

 Does it work?

 Yes.
-From Australia, Belize and Chile to Denmark, Namibia and the United States, fishing rights have helped transform struggling fisheries.
+In Belize, Denmark, Namibia, the United States and elsewhere, fishing rights have helped transform struggling fisheries.
 In the Gulf of Mexico, red snapper populations are three times what they were in 2007 when we helped reform that fishery.
 Over the next five years, we are working to ensure that sustainable fishing is firmly established in the U.S. and other countries.